Derrick Bell: Protests over faculty diversity

-Critical race theory
+Development of Critical Race Theory

+In 1970, Bell published Race, Racism, and American Law, a textbook of more than a thousand pages containing the idea that racial progress would be achieved only when it aligned with white people's interests.

 Bell is arguably the most influential source of thought critical of traditional civil rights discourse.
 Bell's critique represented a challenge to the dominant liberal and conservative position on civil rights, race and the law.
 He employed three major arguments in his analyses of racial patterns in American law: constitutional contradiction, the interest convergence principle, and the price of racial remedies.
-His book Race, Racism and American Law, now in its sixth edition, has been continually in print since 1973 and is considered foundational in the field of critical race theory.
+His book Race, Racism and American Law, now in its seventh edition, has been continually in print since 1973 and is considered foundational in the field of critical race theory.

-The 1954 Brown V. Board of Education case ignited Bell's interest in studying racial issues within the education system.
-This was due to the Supreme Courts decision and its evident lack of progress for black students.
+The 1954 Brown v.
+Board of Education case prompted Bell's interest in studying racial issues within the education system.
+This was due to the Supreme Courts decision and its evident lack of progress for Black students.
 During the 70s, Bell studied and wrote about the effects of desegregation noting that this decision was not due to a moral shift in nature, but rather because of the "convergence" of efforts in dismantling Jim Crow laws and racial segregation.
 Additionally, it had to do with the concern of the white elite that the United States would lose the battle to communism, and tarnish their reputation and global influence.
-The injustices initially set by segregation were not undone but, instead created new issues for black students at predominantly white institutions.
-Consequently, Bell comes to the conclusion that American educational systems should focus on improving the quality of education for black students, as opposed to, national integration.
+The injustices initially set by segregation were not undone but, instead created new issues for Black students at predominantly white institutions.
+Consequently, Bell comes to the conclusion that American educational systems should focus on improving the quality of education for Black students, as opposed to, national integration.
 His early work on education contributed to his creation of critical race theory, alongside Kimberlé Crenshaw, Alan Freeman, Cheryl Harris, Patricia J. Williams, Charles R. Lawrence, Mari Matsuda, and Richard Delgado.